Solutions to the Hull-Strominger system with torus symmetry: Proof of Theorem A

 We show Theorem \ref{main} by using some results in \cite{FuYau,picard}.
 Namely, it can be observed that the argument in \cite{FuYau} to reduce the Hull-Strominger system on a principal $T^2$-bundle over a K3 surface to an elliptic equation, depends only on the foliated structure of the manifold and the assumptions in Theorem \ref{main} allow to reduce the Strominger system on $M$ to a transversally elliptic equation.
 The solvability of the equation follows by \cite{FuYau,picard} taking into account a result of El Kacimi in \cite{EKA}.

 Now we focus on the setting of Theorem \ref{main}.
-Let $Z$ be the dual vector field of $\theta$ and let $\mathcal F$ be the foliation generated by the real and the imaginary part of $Z$ .
-Denote by $L$ the corresponding vector bundle.
-Notice that $(L,\omega_B)$ is a Hermitian vector bundle on $M$ and denote by $g_B$ the induced metric along the fibers of $L$.
+First, we'll construct a $(3,0)$-form $\psi$ and show that the equations \eqref{SS1}, \eqref{SS2} and \eqref{SS4} are satisfies for any basic function $u$.
+Let $Z$ be the dual vector field of $\theta$ and let $\mathcal F$ be the foliation generated by the real and the imaginary part of $Z$.
+Denote by $L$ the vector bundle of tangent vectors to $M$ orthogonal to $\mathcal F$.
+The metric $g$ restricts to a Hermitian metric $g_B$ along the fibers of $L$.
+Note that $\omega_B$ is the fundamental form of $g_B$ since if $g(W,\bar Z)=0$, then $\omega(W,\bar W)=\omega_B(W,\bar W)$.
+In particular $\omega_B$ is non-degenerate in the transverse directions with respect to $\mathcal F$.

 The pair $(\omega_B,\psi_B)$ induces a transverse Calabi-Yau structure on $M$.
-In particular, from the fact that $M$ is Hermitian 3-fold and \eqref{top} follows that $\omega_B$ and $\psi_B$ are both basic forms, i.e. they both satisfy the conditions
+From the fact that $M$ is Hermitian 3-fold and \eqref{top} it follows that $\omega_B$ and $\psi_B$ are both basic forms, i.e. they both satisfy the conditions

 for every vector field $X$ tangent to the foliation.
-We denote by $\Omega_B^r(M)$ the space of complex basic $r$-forms on $M$ and by $*_B\colon \Omega_B^r(M)\to \Omega_B^{6-r}(M)$ the {\em basic Hodge \lq\lq star\rq\rq \, operator} which is defined by the usual relation
+We denote by $\Omega_B^r(M)$ the space of complex basic $r$-forms on $M$ and by $*_B\colon \Omega_B^r(M)\to \Omega_B^{4-r}(M)$ the {\em basic Hodge \lq\lq star\rq\rq \, operator} which is defined by the usual relation

 where $g_B$ is extended in $\Omega_B^r(M)$ in the standard way.
 From our assumptions it follows that $d\theta$ is a basic form and